jmprieur/v2jsapp/README.md

 # Sign in Azure AD + MSA Users using Javascript Open Source Library

-This sample demonstrates how to use the Microsoft Graph, while being authenticated with  msal.js (doing oAuth 2.0 against the AAD v2.0 endpoint)
+This simple sample demonstrates how to use the Microsoft Graph to send an email after being authenticated with msal.js. (doing oAuth 2.0 against the AAD v2.0 endpoint).
+It does not require any Single Page Application Framework.

 ## Steps to Run